Prince Daddy & the Hyena

 Prince Daddy & the Hyena is an American punk rock band from Albany, New York, formed in 2014.
-They have released three full-length albums and four extended plays.
+They have released four full-length albums and four extended plays.

 History

 Formation and early years

 Prince Daddy and the Hyena was formed in 2014 when Kory Gregory, Alex Ziembiec and Zahra Houacine were inspired to start a band after seeing Rozwell Kid live.
 According to Gregory, Rozwell Kid was a substantial influence on much of his early songwriting.
-The origin of the band's name is obscure; Gregory has stated that he "would make up a different dumbass story each time".
+The origin of the band's name is obscure; Gregory has stated that, when questioned about it in interviews, he "would make up a different dumbass story each time".
 He has variously explained that it was derived from a game that Gregory played with the band's TM & merch person – Luis Wiest – at recess in elementary school, that it was the name of Gregory's childhood guinea pig, or that it is his parents' anniversary.
 He has also tweeted that there is a comma missing between Prince and Daddy, due to a grammatical error.

 The band met lead guitarist Cameron Handford through house shows and mutual friends eventually leading up to his joining of the band.

 Prince Daddy & the Hyena began in 2014 with the release of an extended play titled Skip Cutscenes!
 Blow Loud!

 The band released the EP Adult Summers in 2015 through Broken World Media and again in 2017 through Counter Intuitive Records.

 Their first full-length album I Thought You Didn't Even Like Leaving was finally released in 2016 on Broken World Media.

-In 2017, Ziembiec left the band and was replaced by Daniel Gorham from Pictures of Vernon.
+In 2017, Ziembiec left the band and was replaced by Daniel Gorham, a founding member of both Wednesday and Pictures of Vernon.